MaulikDave9/frontend-nanodegree-mobile-portfolio/README.md

 1. Define "document.querySelectorAll(".randomPizzaContainer")" as a var outside for loop in function changePizzaSizes(size) and bring calculations that doesn't need to perform for all the iterations of for loop, outside the loop!

-On Chrome browser: "Time to resize pizzas: 0.5299999999951979ms", on Mozilla browser working not so good.
-Hope it's not code issue but browser issue.